 Prerequisite: Business major; senior status.
 Methods and techniques commonly used in strategic management decision making.
 Provides a background in strategic analysis and implementation of strategy in a competitive global environment.
 Employs competitive simulations, case studies, and applied research projects.
 Offered every semester.

 Prerequisite: Senior status.
 Designed to help business students in the transition to professional employment.
 Career paths and employment opportunities, employee-benefit packages and policies, Affirmative Action programs, Equal Employment Opportunity, on-the-job considerations, and related subjects.
 Offered every semester.

 Equivalent Course: BUS 440W

-BUS 460 PRODUCTION AND OPERATIONS MANAGEMENT
+BUS 460 OPERATIONS MANAGEMENT

 Prerequisite: BUS 360.
 Overview of the major concepts and models in the production and operations process in manufacturing and services organizations.
 Includes detailed examination of production systems, materials planning, project management, and quality.
 Offered every semester.